LesOCR/mediocr/README.md

 ### Overview

-As of now, MediOCR is a very simple, but yet flexible, Neural Network able to perform XOR operations.
+As of now, MediOCR is able to recognize a text in an image which has some noise in it.
+It is also able to correct words using a dictionary.

 ### Execution

 ```
-# ./main
+# ./main -f path/to/file.bmp
 ```